DanOlson/beer_list/README.md

 AND...

-Checkout [This link](http://mechanize.rubyforge.org/) for more on Mechanize
+Checkout [this link](http://mechanize.rubyforge.org/) for more on Mechanize

 ### Sending Lists